FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

 - **Drawing pad**
     - An external input device (e.g., Wacom tablet) that adds touchscreen capabilities to non-touch laptops.
 It combines a digitizer with an active stylus and is useful for artists and designers needing precise control, typically supporting multiple operating systems.

+### Mobile Device Networks

+- Mobile devices, also referred to as Cellphones, were derived from the term "cell" which comes from cellular networks.

+- Cellular networks, also known as mobile networks, are wireless telecommunication networks that allows utilizes antennas or base stations (cell towers) to provide wireless connectivity to our devices.

+    - Allows voice and data communication and can be enabled through your settings with ease.
+    - You can also disable all forms of communication by enabling airplane mode.

+- 3G Technology

+    - This wireless technology was introduced in 1988.

+    - Allows our mobile devices to send large amounts of data over the network, thus increasing its overall capabilities.
+Some of these capabilitiesa are:

+        - Global Positioning System (GPS)
+        - Mobile Television
+        - Video on demand
+        - Video conferencing
+        - etc.

+- 4G and Long Term Evolution (LTE)

+    - The successor of 3G technology, which is based on the Global System for Mobile Communication (GSM) network, also known as Enhanced Data Rates for GSM Evolution (EDGE).

+    - Additionally, it is a converged standard, so providers that used to be GSM or CDMA could now use one standard LTE to be able to send data over a wireless network as GSM and CDMA posed challenges for users who wanted to move between providers or use different networks available in their area

+    - Supports faster download rates of 150 Mbit/s

+    - Long Term Evolution Advanced (LTE-A)

+        - Some areas may support LTE-A which is an improved version of LTE, as the name suggests.

+        - Supports an even faster download rate of 300 Mbit/s.

+- 5G Technology

+    - A modern technology, launched on 2020, that supports higher frequencies and faster rates up to 10 gigabits/s.

+    - Can run up to 100-900 Mbit/s on other networks and frequencies, on slower speeds.

+    - Due to higher bandwidth support, we can now support Internet of Things (IoT).
+This also allows us to receive notifications and upload large amounts of data in to the cloud faster.

+- WiFi (802.11)

+    - 802.11 provides wireless connectivity whenever cellular networks are slow or unavailable.

+    - Unlike Cellular networks that uses big carrier-owned towers that blanket large areas, Wi-Fi (IEEE 802.11) uses small access points or home/office routers that cover only a room, house, or building.

+    - Cell towers can follow you for kilometers; Wi-Fi drops off after ~30-90 m indoors (walls cut it even shorter).

+    - Cell uses licensed frequencies your provider pays for; Wi-Fi uses unlicensed 2.4 GHz/5 GHz/6 GHz bands anyone can deploy.

+    - Once you’re on either network it’s just IP packets, so voice (VoIP), video streaming, file transfers—no problem on 802.11 as long as the signal’s solid and the LAN/Internet uplink can handle it.

+    - Cellular networks build in QoS and seamless hand-offs between towers.
+Wi-Fi usually doesn’t, so congestion or roaming between APs can hurt performance.

+- Hotspot

+    - Enabling this feature converts your mobile devices in to a personal wireless router extending cellular connectivity to its surrounding devices over 802.11.

+    - This requires you to have a mobile carrier, which provides cellular connectivity through a subscription or data plan, allowing your device to access the internet and other mobile services.

+- Subscriber Identity Module (SIM)

+    - It is a small physical card instlled or sometimes embedded in to your system and is used as an identifier so mobile carriers can recognize your device.

+    - Contains information that can be used to identify your phone:

+        - SIM ID and phone number

+        - Cellular network information

+        - Storage space for contacts, messages, etc.

+    - Embedded SIM (eSIM)

+        - An eSIM (embedded SIM) is a modernized digital version of a physical SIM card embedded in to your system.
+Instead of inserting a physical SIM into your phone, the eSIM is built into the device and can be programmed remotely by your mobile carrier.

+        - Makes transferring profiles much easier via software; eliminates the manual removal of SIM cards with the use of a SIM ejector.

+    - Many devices nowadays supports multiple SIMs.

+- Bluetooth Pairing Process

+    - Enable Bluetooth via phone settings.

+    - Enable pairing mode.
+It is a security feature that lets you approve devices before connecting.

+    - Bluetooth is a one-time setup.
+Pairing is only needed once; future connections should happen automatically.

+    - Make the device discoverable which is usually done by pressing/holding a button; check the device manual for exact steps.

+    - Search for devices on your phone, scan for nearby Bluetooth devices.

+    - Enter the PIN code, often "0000" or "1234" by default, or verify the PIN displayed on the screen.

+    - Test the connection and ensure the device is working as expected (e.g., audio, data transfer).

+- Location Services

+    - These services are used for geotracking in apps like Maps.

+    - Global Positioning System (GPS) – Satellite-based navigation system.

+        - Over 30 satellites in orbit, developed by the U.S. Department of Defense (DoD).

+        - Phone must connect to at least 4 satellites to calculate a precise location.

+        - Determines latitude, longitude, and altitude by measuring time differences in satellite signals.

+    - Cellular & Wi-Fi Location Services

+        - Phones can also use nearby cell towers and Wi-Fi signals to improve accuracy (triangulation, similar to how calls can be traced).

 ### WORK IN PROGRESS...